 Widely known as a tough sport, soccer was once known as a gentleman’s game.
-The competitiveness of the game has increased over the years, making it more dangerous.
+The game’s competitiveness has increased over the years, making it more dangerous.

-Many players have died over the years playing the game of soccer – some as a result of what happened on the field.
+Many players have died over the years playing the game of soccer – some due to what happened on the field.

-A soccer ball can be a dangerous object when struck, due to the weight and mass.
+A soccer ball can be a dangerous object when struck due to its weight and mass.
 With only the air to slow the ball down, a soccer ball can reach a force that can cause serious damage.

 Using the thermal velocity tool above with these figures;

-Like any object, it depends where the ball would strike a person, which would cause damage.
+Like any object, it depends on where the ball would strike a person, which would cause damage.

 Getting hit in the face with a soccer ball

 A soccer ball struck at full force into somebody’s face in pain.
 Normally when this happens, it’s at close range, which gives you no time to move out of the way.